 Running the Memory Tests

-If you restart, the Windows 10 Memory Diagnostic Tool starts.
+If you restart, the Windows Memory Diagnostic Tool starts.
 Do not turn off your computer during this process.
 The computer will restart normally after the test is completely over.
+Since it can take a while to run in some cases, if you have a laptop, plug it in instead of using battery power.

-By default, the tools jumps directly into the Standard Mode, which is ample for most issues.
+By default, the tool jumps directly into the Standard Mode, which is ample for most issues.
 The test passes only take around ten minutes.

 If you're still having trouble and suspect a memory issue, run the tool again but press F1 on your keyboard as soon as your computer starts up.
 This takes you to the Advanced Options.

-An Extended test takes longer and goes more in-depth.
+An Extended test takes longer and is more thorough.
 If you need a faster and simpler test, opt for Basic.
+If you're not sure which test to run out of the three, here's what each test scans for:

 Reviewing Your Results